Chapter 109:2-15 Humane Agent Training Course

 (4) Animal husbandry

-(A) Each county humane society will provide for the training of humane agents appointed by that county humane society.
+(A) Either the Ohio peace officer training academy or a county humane society will provide for the training of humane agents appointed by that county humane society.
 Scheduling, facilities, instructors, testing and documentation of training will be at the discretion of each county humane society.
-Training in all units and topics as described in rule 109:2-15-03 of the Administrative Code must be provided.
+Training in all units and topics approved by the commission must be provided.

 (B) It will be incumbent upon each county humane society to locally issue and maintain documentation of training completed by humane agents appointed by that county humane society.
 It will further be incumbent upon each county humane society to provide verification of such training upon valid request.